CUBRID/cubrid-manual/en/api/pdo.rst

 *   Operating system: 32-bit or 64-bit Windows
 *   Web server: Apache or IIS
-*   PHP: 5.6.x or 7.1.x (https://windows.php.net/download/)
+*   PHP: 5.6.x, 7.1.x, or 7.4.x (https://windows.php.net/download/)
-*   For PHP 7.1.x, you need to install Microsoft Visual C++ 2015 Redistributable Package for 32bit or 64bit.
+*   For PHP 7.1.x or 7.4.x, you need to install Microsoft Visual C++ 2015 Redistributable Package for 32bit or 64bit.

 **Downloading and Installing Compiled CUBRID PDO Driver**